Meelis Friedenthal: Works

 His second novel, The Willow King (Mesilased), won the 2013 European Union Prize for Literature.
 This is a historical novel set in the 17th century, when Estonia was part of Sweden.
 It was praised as a work with powerful language that "carries on the best traditions of the Estonian historical novel".
 The book mainly takes pace in the university city of Tartu.
 The protagonist Laurentius Hylas, whose nationality is not specified, has completed a medical degree in the Dutch university of Leiden and is now trying to apply and deepen his knowledge in another university town.
 Laurentius fights against his own melancholy, which the author aptly calls the "disease of the 17th century".
 The protagonist hopes to find a cure with the help of his studies, "because if there is any cure for melancholy, it is in art and science."
 The latter is also used against witchcraft, which is another topic in the book that takes place at a time when the last witch trials were conducted in Estonia and Sweden.
 It is no coincidence that the novel has been compared to Arthur Miller's The Crucible.

-Like the novels by Jaan Kross, which often deal with a certain period in Estonian history and to which parallels have also been drawn in reviews, Friedenthal's compact novel throws a spotlight on the late 17th century Estonia.
+Like the novels by Jaan Kross, which often deal with a certain period in Estonian history and to which parallels have also been drawn in reviews, Friedenthal's compact novel throws a spotlight on late 17th-century Estonia.
 On the threshold of the Enlightenment there is still the fight against the dark - embodied by witchcraft and illustrated by a (historically documented) famine due to poor harvests and constant bad weather.
-“It was raining all the time,” is the first sentence of the book, which is by no means depressing, especially because of the “beautiful and cultivated language”.
+"It was raining all the time," is the first sentence of the book, which is by no means depressing, especially because of the "beautiful and cultivated language."

-The novel has been translated into Albanian (2017), Bulgarian (2018), Danish (2018), English (2017), Dutch (2015), Italian (2015), Croatian (2018), Latvian (2015), Lithuanian (2020), Macedonian (2018), Norwegian (2016), Serbian (2018), Czech (2016) and Hungarian (2016).
+The novel has been translated into Albanian (2017), Bulgarian (2018), Danish (2018), English (2017), Dutch (2015), Italian (2015), Croatian (2018), Latvian (2015), Lithuanian (2020), Macedonian (2018), Norwegian (2016), Serbian (2018), Czech (2016), and Hungarian (2016).

-Meelis Friedenthal's third novel The Language of Angels (Inglite keel) is a novel about history and the study of history, and describes early modern attempts at the creation of universal languages and efforts to discover the language of Adam and the languages of angels.
+Meelis Friedenthal's third novel, The Language of Angels (Inglite keel), is about history and the study of history, and describes early modern attempts at the creation of universal languages and efforts to discover the language of Adam and the languages of angels.